-3.2.
-Nutrient availability effects on the parasite with and without a host
+Effects of nutrient availability on the parasite with and without a host

-In Exp.
-1, significant nutrient by host-presence interaction effects were observed on aboveground R. fistulosa biomass, seed capsule dry weight and plant height, assessed on all 10 plants growing a pot (Table 3).
-All these parameters significantly increased by host plant presence.
-Following increasing nutrient quantities, increases in parasite biomass, reproductive output and height were only observed when the parasites were grown together with the host plant (Fig. 6; Suppl.
-Fig. 1).
-In absence of a host, the parasites remained relatively small with a low reproductive output and no nutrient-induced changes in growth, production and reproduction were observed (Fig. 6).
-Without supplemented nutrients, host presence increased mean parasite biomass 5-fold , and reproductive output of the parasite 9fold.
-In presence of a host, nutrient application caused a more than 3-fold increase in vegetative and reproductive biomass of the parasite .
+In experiment 1, significant nutrient by host-presence interaction effects were observed on above-ground R. fistulosa biomass, seed capsule dry weight and plant height, assessed on all ten plants growing in a pot (Table 3).
+All these parameters increased significantly with host plant presence.
+Following increasing nutrient quantities, increases in parasite biomass, reproductive output and height were observed only when the parasites were grown together with the host plant (Fig. 6; Supplementary Data Fig. S1).
+In the absence of a host, the parasites remained relatively small, with a low reproductive output, and no nutrient-induced changes in growth, production and reproduction were observed (Fig. 6).
+Without supplemented nutrients, host presence increased mean parasite biomass 5-fold and reproductive output of the parasite 9-fold.
+In the presence of a host, nutrient application caused a >3-fold increase in vegetative and reproductive biomass of the parasite.

-In Experiment 2, no significant nutrient by host-presence interaction effects were observed on parasitic plants (Table 3).
-Nutrient and host-presence main effects were observed on aboveground parasite biomass production, while both parasite seed capsule weight and parasite plant height were only significantly (positively) affected by host plant presence (Fig. 6, 2, Suppl.
-Fig. 1).
+In experiment 2, no significant nutrient by host-presence interaction effects were observed on parasitic plants (Table 3).
+Main effects of nutrients and host presence were observed on above-ground parasite biomass production, while both parasite seed capsule weight and parasite plant height were significantly (positively) affected only by host plant presence (Fig. 6; Supplementary Data Fig. S1).
 Averaged over nutrient levels, host presence caused a 13-fold increase in mean parasite biomass and seed capsule production.
-Parasite shoot dry weight and parasite plant height correlated highly significantly with parasite seed capsule dry weight (both experiments) and with parasite seed dry weight (Exp.
-2; Table S1).
-Parasite seed capsule dry weight correlated highly significantly with seed weight (Table S1), hence the above presented shoot and seed capsule weights provide a reliable indication of the parasite's seed production.
+Parasite shoot dry weight and parasite plant height exhibited a highly significant correlation with parasite seed capsule dry weight (both experiments) and with parasite seed dry weight (experiment 2; Supplementary Data Table S1).
+Parasite seed capsule dry weight exhibited a highly significant correlation with seed weight (Supplementary Data Table S1), hence the shoot and seed capsule weights presented above provide a reliable indication of seed production by the parasite.